Mileena28/Mileena28.github.io/_posts/2025-08-20-why-im-writing-the-chosen-chronicles.md

 **Book Two: The Forsaken** – Currently at 45,000+ words and growing, this is about what happens when you finally run.
 The messy, complicated reality of escape when you're pregnant, traumatized, and being hunted by the very people who claim to love you.

-**Book Three: The Village** – This is the book I'm most excited about because it's not about fighting or running—it's about *thriving*.
+**Book Three: The Village** – This is the book I'm most excited about because it's not about fighting or running; it's about *thriving*.
 Five years of Mira and young Kai (ages 3-8) living in magical sanctuary, learning what family really means, discovering heritage, and finding that healing isn't linear but spiral.
 We return to old wounds with new strength.

 **Book Four: The Return** – Eighteen years after it all began, Mira and teenage Kai stop running.
 Not from a place of rage, but from a place of power.
 This is about choosing when to fight back, and doing it not for revenge but for protection of others.